What we are doing to reduce waste in Essex

 Through the year-long Love Essex, Love Food campaign, we provided ideas and inspiration to help residents reduce food waste at home.
 We are also in the process of providing a roll of free caddy liners and an information leaflet to increase the proportion of food waste being recycled.
 In addition to this, we have secured long-term treatment options for separately collected food recycling, so we can generate renewable energy from this waste.

-In January 2023 Maldon District Council launched a pilot for the collection of plastic bags and wrapping as part of normal recycling collections.
-Plastics such as plastic bags, confectionary wrappers, foil-lined packaging, plastic film, bubble wrap, pet food pouches and more will be collected from approximately 6,500 households.
-If successful, the service will expand to all residents in the district by 2025.
-This trial will help make recycling plastic
+In January 2023, Maldon District Council launched a pilot for the collection of plastic bags and wrapping as part of normal recycling collections.
+Plastics such as plastic bags, confectionary wrappers, foil-lined packaging, plastic film, bubble wrap, pet food pouches and more were collected from eligible households.

-bags and wrapping more convenient, increase the amount of plastic packaging recycled and reduce the amount of plastics going to landfill.
+This trial has made recycling plastic bags and wrapping more convenient, increased the amount of plastic packaging recycled and reduced the amount of plastics being thrown away.

 Image